sjmoran/emacs_init.el/README.md

 My configuration is largely built on the excellent blog article from [Jess Hamrick](http://www.jesshamrick.com/2012/09/18/emacs-as-a-python-ide), with changes to the configuration here and there to adapt it to my own tastes and requirements.

-To use this configuration in your own work, simply copy this file into your ~/.emacs.d/ directory.
+To use this configuration in your own work, simply copy the init.el file into your ~/.emacs.d/ directory.
 Then install all of the dependencies mentioned above.
 Having done that, the final step is to create the following sub-directories with associated libraries within the ~/.emacs.d/ folder:

 * fill-column-indicator-1.83/